XiphosResearch/phuzz/README.md

-# PHP Audit Fuzz
+# PHP Phuzzer

-Feedback from xdebug and PHP error logs is used to generate random and arbitrary input parameters to a PHP script, the functions which this data passes through collected from runtime traces and triggers warnings if it gains control over exploitable functions, e.g.
+It uses feedback from xdebug to generate random and arbitrary input parameters to a PHP script and find code paths which lead to exploitation:

-  * system
-  * readfile
-  * include
-  * fopen

 ## TODO: